Cannabis Farming

 Additionally, a rapid influx in cannabis cultivation has also raised a water scarcity scare which can hamper the availability of freshwater.
 Many debates that the cannabis plant in general requires a minuscule amount of water & almost half in comparison to other industrial crops like cotton.

 Growing quality cannabis requires a large number of nutrients such as nitrogen, phosphorus, and potassium, among other routine pest and disease control.
-Some of such chemicals can pose a tremendous amount of risk to the natural groundwater if it seeps into the soil and also irregularly discharge the soil fertility.
+Some of such chemicals can pose a tremendous amount of risk to the natural groundwater if they seep into the soil and also irregularly discharge the soil fertility.

 Green is the New Chinch